chopraanjali/chopraanjali/README.md

 I'm currently working at RunDTC as a Software Engineer.
 Being a creative individual, frontend generally excites me more and I like creating visually appealing user-experiences.
-I'm tech agnostic and see tools and technologies only as a medium to solve human problems and simplify their lives.
+I'm tech agnostic and see tools and technologies only as a medium to solve human problems and simplify lives.
 I like to keep things clean and simple and I'm a big fan of superior quality designs & products.
-I'm rigourously working on building my portfolio website, until then my GitHub shall serve as my portfolio :)
+I'm veryyyy slowly working on building my portfolio website, until then my GitHub shall serve as my portfolio :)

 What I like doing:
   - creating stunning web apps / websites